Stone Harbor School District: Curriculum

 The student sharing agreement means the Avalon and Stone Harbor districts retain foreign language and extracurricular programs they would not otherwise have.

 School

-Stone Harbor School had a student body of 99 students in the 2018–19 school year.
+Stone Harbor School had a student body of 99 students in the 2023–24 school year.

-In 2016 the school had 70 students.
-About 40% of the combined Avalon and Stone Harbor students were from out of district and paid tuition, with many coming from the Cape May Courthouse area.
+In 2016 the school had 78 students.
+About 40% of the combined Avalon and Stone Harbor students were from out of district and paid tuition, with many coming from the Cape May Court House area.

 Administration

 Core members of the district's administration are: